Hawai’i Cruise aboard ms Koningsdam – 16 days – Oct 8-24, 2022

 Holland America sent an attractive offer for their Have It All package (HIA), which I took advantage of for this cruise.
 HIA includes Internet access, shore excursion credits, premium dining, and drinks (both alcoholic and specialty coffees).
 So most of the cost of my excursions, as well as the premium dining was covered by my HIA package, offering a modest cost saving.

 I had originally planned to take the very convenient BC Ferry Connector bus to the cruise terminal the same day as departure, however it was not offered for my sailing.
 Since I would be travelling on the very busy Canadian Thanksgiving weekend, I decided to fly a local airline to Vancouver the previous day, and stay overnight in a hotel before boarding the ship.
-This added about CA$300 to my travel costs.
+This added about CA$300 to my travel costs for the airfare, but the hotel was no cost since I used my Marriott-Bonvoy® AMEX points for that booking.

 - I snorkelled while in Maui – getting in the water among the fish always makes travel to tropical areas worthwhile for me!

-- As in 2017, I arranged to meet a friend in Hilo who lives on the Big Island, and spent the day with her.
+- As in 2017, I arranged to meet a friend in Hilo who lives on the Big Island, and spend the day with her.

 What about the risk of contracting COVID-19?